mdgriffith/elm-prefab/guides/why/app_architecture.md

 Which means your model is one of the above values.

-This is honestly pretty great because it's so clear.
+This is honestly pretty great because it's so clear!

 However, there are a few situations that I really wanted to explore with `elm-prefab`